MvNorden192/Getting-and-Cleaning-Data-PA/CodeBook.md

 # CodeBook
-This codebook provides a brief summary on the data in `tidy.txt`
+This codebook provides a brief summary on the data in `UCI_HAR_tidy.txt`

 ## ID's / Key fields
 * `Subject_ID` - The subject ID / Identifies the person who participated in the experiment (Values `1` to `30`)